 What to Pack for a Trip to Jamaica

-Aloe Vera – I like to bring a travel size organic Aloe Vera Gel to soothe the inevitable sunburn I get despite all of the sunscreen slathering!
+Aloe Vera – I like to bring a travel-size organic Aloe Vera Gel to soothe the inevitable sunburn I get despite all of the sunscreen slatherings!
 I somehow seem to miss one spot, like my ears.

 Water Shoes are handy for rocky beaches.
 If you are more adventurous and enjoy hiking, you may want to look into something like a Reef sandal.
 This Teva Sandal can be worn around town and in the water.